mistervampi/NeXT/README.md

 <h4 align="center">ENGLISH:<h4>
 <br>

+## SUPPORT
-* For support please follow me on [Twitter](https//twitter.com/misterampi) or Become a [Patreon](https://patreon.com/mistervampi) from $1 and get priority access to my Discord
+* For support please follow me on [Twitter](https//twitter.com/misterampi) (It's on Spanish but you can contact me in English) or Become a [Patreon](https://patreon.com/mistervampi) from $1 and get priority access to my Discord

 ## WHAT'S INCLUDED?
 * Main Bootmenu with adjustable settings